Douglas Souza

 Douglas Correia de Souza (born 20 August 1995) is a Brazilian volleyball player, former member of the Brazil men's national volleyball team, 2016 Olympic Champion, silver medallist of the 2014 World Championship, gold medallist of the 2019 World Cup, two–time South American Champion (2017, 2019).
-On the club level, he plays for Vôlei Taubaté.
+On the club level, he plays for Farma Condé Vôlei.

 Personal life

 He is openly gay.
 He is currently the most followed volleyball player in the world on Instagram.